Follow Sea Surface Temperature updates daily via our new Shiny app

 What can we learn from sea surface temperatures?

-To study marine ecosystems you have to unravel a series of complex relationships among oceanographic, biological, ecological conditions and fishing and other human activities in the marine environment.
-A key oceanographic factor that influences many of these relationships is sea surface temperature.
+To study marine ecosystems you have to unravel a series of complex relationships among oceanography, biology, ecology, fishing, and other human activities in the marine environment.
+A key oceanographic factor at the foundation of many of these relationships is sea surface temperature.
 Sea surface and bottom temperatures affect all parts of the marine food chain.
-Microscopic plants and animals (i.e., plankton and zooplankton) are affected as are the fish that eat them and the whales, seals and other predators that eat the fish.
-Ocean temperatures not only significantly influence where fish are when, but also, where fishermen must go to catch them.
+Microscopic plants and animals (i.e., plankton and zooplankton) are affected, as are the fish that eat them and subsequently, the whales, birds, and other predators that eat the fish.
+Ocean temperatures not only influence when and where the fish go, but also, when and where fishermen must go to catch them.

-We are going to provide biweekly updates on sea surface temperatures via social media @NOAAFisheriesAK and via this webpage to share what we are learning about current conditions in the eastern Bering Sea this year.
+We are going to provide weekly updates on sea surface temperatures via social media @NOAAFisheriesAK and via this webpage to share what we are learning about current conditions in the eastern Bering Sea, Gulf of Alaska, and Aleutian Islands this year.

 How were these graphs generated?

 We are developing regional graphs of satellite-derived SST data for the southeastern and northern Bering Sea.
 Similar methods were used to generate graphs for the Gulf of Alaska and Aleutian Islands regions.
 Daily satellite data are downloaded and aggregated for the all regions.
 The data come from the NOAA NESDIS STAR Coral Reef Watch program and are available back to April 1985.
 Data are freely available and can be downloaded or visualized from the Coastwatch Program West Coast node.
 The processed data are available by contacting Jordan Watson.

 Heatwave calculations were performed using the heatwaveR package.
 The full R code for creating these figures is available on Github.